jwald1/stimulus-tabs/README.md

 }
 ```

-Add your tabs to the tabs array:
+Add your tabs to the tabs' array:
 ```javascript
 export default class extends TabsController {
   static tabs = ['business', 'personal'] // this can be any name